aaren/pandoc-reference-filter/README.md

 constrained to ids like '#fig:somefigure' to indicate a figure.

+### TODO:

+- [ ] allow switching off figure / section text replacement (perhaps
+  using document metadata as the switch)

 ### Contributing:

 Very welcome.
-Please use verbose commit messages and pull requests.
+Make sure you add appropriate tests and use verbose commit messages and pull requests.
 Explain what you are trying to do in English so that I don't have to work it out through the code.